|Pilot Lt(jg) Cark Burkhardt, 202024 (KIA, BR) CO

 Built by Consolidated at San Diego.
+Constructors Number 1621.
 Delivered to the U. S. Navy (USN) as PBY-5A Catalina bureau number 48259.
-Assigned to Fleet Air Wing 1 (FAW-1) to squadron VP-12.
+Assigned to Fleet Air Wing 1 (FAW-1) to Patrol Squadron 12 (VP-12).
 No known nickname or nose art.

-On March 8, 1944 took off from Ondonga Airfield on New Georiga on a night anti-submarine patrol mission east of Bougainville.
-Returning in bad weather, this Catalina impacted a mountain on Choiseul
+On March 8, 1944 took off from Ondonga Airfield on New Georiga piloted by Lt(jg) Cark Burkhardt on a night anti-submarine patrol mission to the east of Bougainville.
+Returning in bad weather, this Catalina impacted into mountain on Choiseul

 Recovery of Remains

-After the crash, friendly natives buried the bodies of the crew.
+After the crash, natives located the crash site and buried the bodies of the crew.
 Later, the remains were recovered and transported to the United States for permanent burial.

 The entire crew was officially declared dead the day of the mission.
 After the recovery of remains, Burkhardt was buried during 1949 at Mount Olivet Cemetery in Wheat Ridge, CO at plot 21-11-0-680.

 Navy Serial Number Search Results - PBY-5A Catalina 48259

 "48259 (VP-12) hit mountain on Choiseul Island in the Solomons 3/8/1944.
 9 killed."